pyta-uoft/website/index.md

 ### Wrong import order (C0411) {#C0411}

-Used when [PEP8 import order][PEP8 Imports] is not respected (do the standard library imports first, then third-party libraries, then local imports).
+This error occurs when the [PEP8 import order][PEP8 Imports] is not respected.
+We should do standard library imports first, then third-party libraries, then local imports.

 ~~~~ {include="C0411_wrong_import_order"}
 ~~~~